-Farmers’ Market: After many years in which the Farmers’ Market run by the Ruritan Club shifted from location to location, they found a permanent location for the market a decade or more ago.
+Farmers’ Market: After many years in which the Farmers’ Market run by the Ruritan Club shifted from location to location, they found a permanent location for the market a decade or more ago at the Greene Commons pavilion.
 The Main Street Business Association recognized that by working with the Ruritans a farmers’ market would help generate traffic and decided to support the effort.
-Today, farmers from far and wide come on Wednesday and Saturday when the market is open and sell a wide range of fresh produce, baked goods, meat, cheese, flowers and confections.
+Today, farmers from far and wide come on Saturday when the market is open and sell a wide range of fresh produce, baked goods, meat, cheese, flowers and confections.
 The Stanardsville Area market draws customers from Ruckersville, Harrisonburg, Albemarle and Orange.
 Local retailers and restaurateurs have found that farmers’ market customers spend time in the Town, usually enjoy coffee or a meal, and shop in other stores.
 Typically they are people with significant disposable income who, generally, are not ‘price-sensitive.’

 Hi-tech: The professional building, in addition to doctors and lawyers, also contains some small hi-tech businesses that are contractors to the National Ground Intelligence Center.
 They, and an internet business started by local entrepreneurs, are served by a high-speed broadband service established throughout the Town.